heneault/TapeMate64/README.md

 ---

-## Where to Order a Kit
+# Where to Order a Kit

 I will have some kits for sale at the [World of Commodore](https://woc.tpug.ca/) event, organized by **TPUG**, during the weekend of **December 6-7, 2025**.
 Any remaining kits will be sold online after the event.

 ---

-# Assembling Board Instruction
+# Instructions to Assemble the Board

 To properly build and calibrate your TapeMate64, please follow the steps in the [build instructions](build_guide/BUILD.md). **Carefully adjusting the MT3608 is very important** to avoid damaging your Datasette.